silexlabs/cloud-explorer/readme.md

 * https://developers.inkfilepicker.com/docs/web/#write
 * https://developers.inkfilepicker.com/docs/web/#export

-* the InkBlob prototype is not yet implemented in cloud explorer.
+* the InkBlob prototype is not yet fully implemented in cloud explorer.

 An example of cloud explorer integration in a web page can be found in /lib/app/index.html